 Defining the goals and objectives of your campaigns.

-Target audiences for your email marketing campaigns.
+Target audiences for your effective email marketing campaigns.

-SWOT analysis of your email campaigns (internal analysis of your business).
+SWOT analysis of your past email campaigns.

-1. Know your goal
+1. Understand your ICP

 What and Why: Aims and Objectives